 “When looking to other artists for influence, nature is the most reliable.”

-Jon D. Nelson is a visionary composer, pianist, and AI systems engineer, based in Madison, Wisconsin.
-With a career that strives to bridge the worlds of music, technology, and education, Jon is dedicated to innovating at the intersection of human creativity and artificial intelligence.
+Jon D. Nelson is a contemporary composer, pianist, and platform engineer, based in Madison, Wisconsin.
+With a career that strives to bridge the worlds of music, technology, and education, Jon is dedicated to innovating at the intersection of human creativity and technology.

-Nelson’s performance résumé spans international touring, more than 200 studio recording sessions, and five years as a founding member of the rock band Trackless.
-He has taught private piano and group musicianship since 2017 and co‑founded Resonance, a mentorship program that premiered dozens of student compositions across four seasons.
+Nelson’s performance resumé spans international touring, more than 200 studio recording sessions, and five years as a founding member of rock band, Trackless.
+He has taught private piano and group musicianship since 2017 and co‑founded Resonance, a mentorship program that has premiered dozens of student compositions across four seasons.

 Technology is a second pillar of Nelson’s practice.
-As founder of KEEx.AI Inc., he leads development of Simphoni‑ISI, a Kubernetes‑native React platform that coordinates GPU inference across heterogeneous hardware, and Simphoni‑Spatial, an Unreal‑Engine‑powered VR co‑working environment.
-Previous positions include systems analyst and A/V engineer for the Wisconsin Elections Commission, where he trained election officials statewide, produced live‑broadcast content, and designed software tutorials.
+As founder of KEEx.AI Inc, he leads development of Simphoni, a React platform in-development for Teachers, Artists, and Researchers prioritizing offline AI tooling.
+The platform aims to coordinate GPU inference across heterogeneous hardware, essentially crowd-sourcing compute for heavy ML processes as an alternative to society’s growing reliance on big-tech data centers.
+Simphoni‑Spatial, an Unreal‑Engine‑powered VR co‑working environment, aims to facilitate collaboration between like-minded creatives in a fun, yet professional MMO-like environment.
+Prior to current ongoing development of Simphoni, Nelson has held previous positions as a systems analyst and A/V engineer for the Wisconsin Elections Commission where he trained election officials statewide, produced live‑broadcast content, and designed software tutorials.

-Whether orchestrating for chamber ensemble, retuning a piano, or optimizing a distributed GPU cluster, Nelson’s work orbits around a central goal: to let technology expand, rather than replace, the expressive possibilities of art.
+Whether orchestrating for chamber ensemble, retuning a piano, or developing software, Nelson’s work orbits around a central goal: to let technology expand, rather than replace, the expressive possibilities of art while continually striving to contribute to humanity’s fragile creative spirit.

 Looking for a private page on this site?
 CLICK HERE